tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Necklace of Tethered Memories

+_Recharge 11+:_ As a quick action on their turn, a wounded ally you can see recounts a pleasant memory of you and can heal using one of your recoveries.

+**Quirk:** Prone to nostalgia.

+---

 #### Necklace of the Noose

 This little talisman allows you to feign death perfectly.
 When you activate it, you ‘die’ from whatever malady is most appropriate for your current situation - you might succumb to your wounds, or appear to be blasted by a death spell, or just suffer a sudden and lethal heart attack.
 You appear genuinely dead to all observers – a hard skill check by a physician or a spellcaster with some sort of life-discerning spell might be sense that something is wrong, but could not say for sure if you’re alive or dead.